HMS Gannet (1927)

 HMS Gannet was a river gunboat of the Royal Navy built by Yarrow Shipbuilders in 1927 for Yangtze Patrol.
-Gannet is the sister ship of HMS Peterel.
+Gannet was the sister ship of HMS Peterel.

-Originally functioning in the area of Hong Kong, Gannet was damaged by Japanese aircraft and went to the Chinese wartime capital Chongqing for repair.
+Originally functioning in the area of Hong Kong, Gannet was damaged by Japanese aircraft and went to the Chinese wartime capital Chongqing for repairs.
 The gunboat and its sister ship Peterel were chosen by the British to be presents for China, and the transfers were made in February 1942.
 The following month, both gunboats officially joined the Republic of China Navy (ROCN) and Gannet was renamed as Ying Shan (英山, literal translation = British Mountain).

-The gunboat served with the ROCN until 30 November 1949, when the ROCN Riverine Flotilla commander defected to advancing communist force that blocked the Yangtze River, taking seven boats to the communist side, including Ying San.
+The gunboat served with the ROCN until 30 November 1949, when the ROCN Riverine Flotilla commander defected to the advancing communist force that blocked the Yangtze River, taking seven boats to the communist side, including Ying Shan.
 After joining the People's Liberation Army Navy (PLAN), the gunboat was once again renamed Nu River.

 She served until being retired in 1975.